Management of Secondary Contacts Direction (No. 3)

 Secondary contact means:

-a person who ordinarily resides in the same residence as a close contact and has resided in the residence since the time when the close contact event occurred; and
+a person who ordinarily resides in the same residence as a close contact and has resided in the residence since the time when the close contact event occurred; or

-a category of person approved by the Chief Health Officer and specified on the Queensland Health Contact tracing (exposure sites) — coronavirus (COVID-19) webpage.
+a category of person approved by the Chief Health Officer and specified on the Queensland Health Contact tracing (exposure sites) — coronavirus (COVID-19) webpage [insert link].

 Separate accommodation means accommodation that is completely separate from the residence where the close contact is completing quarantine and does not share an entrance or any facilities with the residence where the close contact is completing quarantine.